Our Fiber Sheep

 Our first purebred Romney and Corriedale lambs were born in 2019.
 In addition, in 2018 and 2019, we crossed our Romney and Corriedale rams with many of our East Friesian ewes.
 We are thrilled with the overall quality of these crosses, which we are calling “Romnesians” (Romney x East Friesian) and “Friedales” (East Friesian x Corriedale).
 The first generation of both crosses have gorgeous fleeces with good uniformity of texture and that reflect the character of their Romney and Corriedale parents.
 The cross-bred lambs grow really well and produce good meat carcasses.
 They also tend to have very friendly personalities like their East Friesian mothers.

-We plan to maintain lines of 50% crosses, while also crossing back to Romney and Corriedale rams to convert the rest of our flock to high-percentage Romney and Corriedale sheep.
-We will keep purebred lines of the Romneys and Corriedales as well.
-After 2020 we will no longer be breeding high-percentage East Friesians.
+After 2022 we no longer are breeding high-percentage East Friesians.
 For more about the history of our dairy sheep this page tells the story of our much-loved dairy sheep, and the wonderful people and dogs who care for all of our sheep.